Back to Blog

 I watched the stream.
 But I talked to friends who were in the square.
 Here is what they said.

 The sound was massive.
+260,000 people in Gwanghwamun Square and the audio was crystal clear.
 Outdoor concerts usually have problems.
 Wind.
 Echo.
 This sounded clean.
 You could hear every word.
+Credit to Hamish Hamilton and the production team for the flawless execution.

 The crowd knew the new songs already.
+The ARIRANG album surpassed 4 million pre-orders within a week and had nearly 4 million first-day sales.
 Fans learn fast.
-Twenty four hours after release.
 Thousands singing along.
 That is ARMY.

 My specific advice for watching the replay.
 Use good headphones.
 The mix is detailed.
 Small speakers miss the layers.
 You want to catch everything.